 2. Do they offer access to networks that they have nurtured themselves?

-3. Would you feel comfortable considering a complete change in the direction of you career, if advised by your coach?
+3. Would you feel comfortable considering a complete change in the direction of you career, if advised by your career coach?

 Notice, that I do not refer to resume templates, databases, mail merges and other such basic tools.
 Talking about those items as differentiators is like saying a telephone and a laptop make you an outstanding consultant.